Chiropractic

 N.B.
 You will find that your insurance may be invalidated if you use an unqualified practitioner or one who operates outside the Veterinary Surgeons Act 1966 (see above).

-This service is also offered for animals in zoos or circuses - a personal ambition is to perform this on a giraffe!
-May be it wouldn't be such a challenge as doing chiropractic on a hedgehog - or even a tortoise?
+This service is also offered for animals in zoos or circuses – a whimsical personal ambition is to perform this on a giraffe!
+May be it wouldn't be such a challenge as doing chiropractic on a hedgehog – or even a tortoise?
 However, despite the massive variation in conformation, it is of interest to note that ALL mammals have just seven cervical vertebrae, from hedgehogs to giraffes, from elephants to gazelles, from mice to humans.

-Holistic, Alternative, Natural or Complementary?
+Holistic, Alternative, Natural or complimentary?

 Back Problems Horses